clustervision/trinityX/doc/ha_design.rst

 Constraints
 ~~~~~~~~~~~

-The location and starting order of those resources is managed through Pacemaker constraints.
+The location and starting order of these resources is managed through Pacemaker constraints.

-As mentioned earlier, groups have implicit constraints: they are both colocated an serialized.
-This allows for a very intuitive understanding of what happens inside of each group.
+As mentioned earlier, groups have implicit constraints: they are both colocated and serialized.
+This allows for an intuitive understanding of what happens inside of each group.

 A few additional constraints are defined to locate and order groups between themselves::